jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

   (d) a State that is a signatory to the Fish Stocks Agreement, and has legislative and administrative mechanisms to control its vessels on the high seas in accordance with that agreement.
 (4) A certificate referred to in subsection (3) is, for all purposes, conclusive evidence of its contents unless the contrary is proved by the production of a more recent certificate issued under that subsection.

-**Requirements as to taking of fish on high seas**
+**Requirements relating to international fishing**

+### 113DAAA All fishing within foreign jurisdiction to be in accordance with local law
+(1) No New Zealand national, and no person using a ship that is registered under the Ship Registration Act 1992 or that flies the New Zealand flag, may take or transport fish, aquatic life, or seaweed in the national fisheries jurisdiction of a foreign country unless the fish, aquatic life, or seaweed is taken or transported under, and in accordance with, the laws of that jurisdiction.
+(2) Every person who contravenes subsection (1) commits an offence and is liable to the penalty set out in section 252(3).
+(3) See also section 113D (which relates to permitting and other requirements on the use of a New Zealand ship to take (for sale) or transport fish, etc, in the national fisheries jurisdiction of a foreign country).

-### 113D Taking and transportation of fish, etc, on high seas using New Zealand ships
+### 113D Taking and transportation of fish, etc, outside New Zealand fisheries waters using New Zealand ships
-(1) No person may use a New Zealand ship, or a tender of that ship, to take (by any method) on the high seas any fish, aquatic life, or seaweed for sale, unless—
+(1) No person may use a New Zealand ship, or a tender of that ship, to take (by any method) on the high seas or in the national fisheries jurisdiction of a foreign country any fish, aquatic life, or seaweed for sale, unless—
-  (a) that person does so under the authority of, and in accordance with, a current high seas fishing permit issued in respect of that ship; and
+  (a) that person does so under the authority of, and in accordance with, a current international fishing permit issued in respect of that ship; and
   (b) the ship is registered—
     (i) under the Ship Registration Act 1992; and
     (ii) in the Fishing Vessel Register as a fishing vessel; and (c) the holder of the permit is named in the Fishing Vessel Register as an operator of that vessel.
-(2) No person may use a New Zealand ship, or a tender of that ship, to transport any fish, aquatic life, or seaweed on the high seas, unless—
+(2) No person may use a New Zealand ship, or a tender of that ship, to transport any fish, aquatic life, or seaweed on the high seas or in the national fisheries jurisdiction of a foreign country, unless—
-  (a) that person does so under the authority of, and in accordance with, a current high seas fishing permit issued in respect of that ship; and
+  (a) that person does so under the authority of, and in accordance with, a current international fishing permit issued in respect of that ship; and
   (b) the fish, aquatic life, or seaweed was taken—
-    (i) on the high seas under the authority of, and in accordance with, a high seas fishing permit or an authorisation issued by a State to which section 113E(2) applies; or
+    (i) on the high seas under the authority of, and in accordance with, an international fishing permit or an authorisation issued by a State to which section 113E(2) applies; or
-    (ii) in the national fisheries jurisdiction of a foreign State under, and in accordance with, the laws of that State; and (c) the ship is registered—
+    (ii) in the national fisheries jurisdiction of a foreign State under, and in accordance with, the laws of that State and the international fishing permit; and
+  (c) the ship is registered—
     (i) under the Ship Registration Act 1992; and
     (ii) in the Fishing Vessel Register as either a fish carrier or a fishing vessel; and